Chapter 1 (House of Cards): Plot

-Francis "Frank" Underwood (Kevin Spacey), a U.S. congressman and Democratic Majority Whip, leaves his Washington, D.C. residence after hearing his neighbors’ dog get hit by a car.
-As he comforts the mortally wounded dog, he addresses the audience before calmly strangling it, introducing his cold and pragmatic nature.
+Francis "Frank" Underwood (Kevin Spacey), a U.S. congressman and Democratic Majority Whip, leaves his Washington, D.C. residence after hearing his neighbors’ dog get hit by a car leaving it mortally wounded.
+He comforts the dog before calmly strangling it.
 Frank and his wife, Claire (Robin Wright), go on to attend a New Year's Eve party in honor of President-elect Garrett Walker (Michel Gill).
-Frank confesses to the viewer that he does not like Walker, but has ingratiated himself to him in the hopes of being nominated as Walker's Secretary of State.
+Frank addresses the audience and confesses that he does not like Walker, but he promised him the position of Secretary of State.

-Frank meets with Walker's Chief of Staff, Linda Vasquez (Sakina Jaffrey), and is initially incensed to learn that she and Walker have decided to go back on their promise of nominating Frank so that he can aid the President-elect's education agenda in Congress.
-Despite his assurances to Linda that he will remain Walker's ally, Frank feels personally betrayed and, with help from Claire and Chief of Staff Doug Stamper (Michael Kelly), formulates a plot for revenge.
-Meanwhile, Claire is forced to downsize her nonprofit organization, the Clean Water Initiative, which had been promised a large donation upon her husband's confirmation, without which the organization is forced to substantially curtail its budget.

-On a whim, The Washington Herald reporter Zoe Barnes (Kate Mara) pays a late-night visit to Frank at his home.
+Frank meets with Chief of Staff Linda Vasquez (Sakina Jaffrey) and is informed that she and Walker have decided to retract their promise of nominating Frank so that he can aid the President's education agenda in Congress.
+Despite his assurances to Linda that he will remain Walker's ally, Frank feels personally betrayed and begins formulating a plan for revenge.
+After receiving a picture of Frank leering at her backside, Washington Herald reporter Zoe Barnes (Kate Mara) pays a late-night visit to Frank at his home.
 She offers to be Frank's undercover mouthpiece in the press in exchange for the elevated profile that she would gain from breaking substantive stories.
-Meanwhile, Peter Russo (Corey Stoll), a young and inexperienced congressman from Philadelphia, is arrested for drunk driving with a prostitute named Rachel Posner (Rachel Brosnahan).
-Stamper finds out about the arrest and immediately contacts the D.C. police commissioner, offering Underwood's support for his mayoral campaign in exchange for releasing Russo.
+Meanwhile, Peter Russo (Corey Stoll), a young and inexperienced congressman from Philadelphia, is arrested for drunk driving with prostitute Rachel Posner (Rachel Brosnahan).
+Stamper learns about the arrest and immediately contacts the D.C. police commissioner, offering Frank's support for his mayoral campaign in exchange for releasing Russo.
 Russo is picked up from jail by his secretary and romantic partner, Christina Gallagher (Kristen Connolly), and falsely tells her that he was alone when he was arrested.